This skillet ham and Swiss lasagna is a super easy and super cheesy one-pan meal that is on the table in less than 30 minutes.

 - Diced ham and onions.
 Any cooked ham will do in this dish, everything from ham lunchmeat, which is what I used, to leftover holiday ham.

 - Broken lasagna noodles and chicken broth.
-This is a great way to use up any leftover noodles that didn’t quite make it into the last lasagna bake.
-Cook the noodles in chicken broth or water mixed with boullion to add flavor.
+This is a great way to use up any leftover regular lasagna noodles that didn’t quite make it into the last lasagna bake.
+Cook the noodles in chicken broth or water mixed with bouillon to add flavor.